-- These locations are managed by American Campus Communities (ACC) Students may choose to live at University-Affiliated housing operated by ACC to fulfill their university housing obligations. - Alarms are monitored by a private alarm company.
+- These locations are managed by American Campus Communities (ACC) Students may choose to live at University-Affiliated housing operated by ACC to fulfill their - university housing obligations.

+Alarms are monitored by a private alarm company.

-An inquiry was made regarding the number of evacuation drills conducted/scheduled annually.
-We were informed that no drills were conducted in 2017, and no information was provided regarding plans for future drills.
+An inquiry was made regarding the number of evacuation drills conducted/scheduled annually at residences owned and operated by American Campus Communities.
+We were informed that no drills were conducted in 2017 and 2018, and no information was provided regarding plans for future drills.
+Residents are provided fire evacuation plans by American Campus Communities at move-in.